-- it is available for injection in the module that contains the class that declares the injection point, and - it is assignable to the injection point (using Section 5.2.3, "Assignability of raw and parameterized types").
+- it is available for injection in the module that contains the class that declares the injection point, and - it is assignable to the injection point (using Section 5.2.4).

-For a custom implementation of the Bean interface defined in Section 11.1, "The Bean interface", the container calls get-Types() and getQualifiers() to determine the bean types and qualifiers.
+For a custom implementation of the Bean interface defined in Section 11.1, the container calls getTypes() and getQuali fiers() to determine the bean types and qualifiers.

-5.2.1.
-Unsatisfied and ambiguous dependencies
+5.2.2 Unsatisfied and ambiguous dependencies ^[unsatisfied_and_ambig_dependencies]